Jason-Hp/Mini-Project-NBA/README.md

     - High WIN%
   - For players who have high WIN%, another parameter to look into would be the looking into their WIN Shares, which can tell us more about a player's ability to contribute to winning
 ## New Learning points
+- Point-Biserial Correlation
-- Point-Biserial Correlation, Cramer's V, phi's coefficient & P-value
+- Cramer's V, phi's coefficient
+- P-value
 - Time-series
 - Deal with imbalance data (Resampling)
 - Random Forest Model